-- Load balancing: There is a need to have multiple instances of the same service, and the load on these instances must be evenly distributed to avoid delayed responses or service crashes due to overload. - Circuit breaker: Large-scale distributed systems, no matter how they're architected, have one defining characteristic: they provide many opportunities for small, localized failures
+• Load balancing: There is a need to have multiple instances of the same service, and the loads on these instances must be evenly distributed to avoid delayed responses or service crashes due to overload.

-- Rate limiting (throttling): The rate of requests coming into a microservice must be limited to ensure continued availability of service for all clients. - Blue/green deployments: When a new version of a microservice is deployed, requests from customers using the old version can be redirected to the new version using the API gateway that can be programmed to be aware of the locations of both versions. - Canary releases: Only a limited amount of traffic is initially sent to a new version of a microservice since the correctness of its response or performance metric under all operating scenarios is not fully known.
+- Circuit breaker: Large-scale distributed systems, no matter how they are architected, have one defining characteristic-they provide many opportunities for small, localized failures to escalate into system-wide catastrophic failures.
+The Service Mesh must be designed to safeguard against these escalations by shedding load and failing quickly when the underlying systems approach their limits.
+Circuit breaking involves setting a threshold for the failed responses from an instance of a microservice and cutting off forwarding requests to that instance when the failure is above the threshold (e.g., when the circuit breaker trips).
+This mitigates the possibility of cascading failure and allows for time to analyze logs, implement the necessary fix, and push an update for the failing instance.
+Thus, circuit breaking is a temporary measure that prevents total disruption to responses for service requests.
+The service requests will be restored to the instance once the service is responsive. - Rate limiting (throttling): The rate of requests coming into a microservice must be limited to ensure continued availability of service for all clients. - Blue/green deployments: When a new version of a microservice is deployed, requests from customers using the old version can be redirected to the new version using the API gateway that can be programmed to maintain awareness of the locations of both versions. - Canary releases: Only a limited amount of traffic is initially sent to a new version of a microservice since the correctness of its response or performance metric under all operating scenarios is not fully known.
 Once sufficient data is gathered about its operating characteristics, then all of the requests can be proxied to the new version of the microservice.